Powerlearnproject/se-day1-assignment-Melbride/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+a) Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is the practice of crafting effective prompts to guide AI models in generating accurate, relevant, and high-quality responses
 ### Importance
 1. Reduces ambiguity: Ensures the AI interprets the query correctly, avoiding vague or misleading answers